m5c/SpirolateralCurves/README.md

-# Spirolateral Curves in Typescript
+# Spirolateral Curve Generator

 An exploratory project, to learn and document typescript practices and tools, on the example of a spirolateral curve generator webapp.

 ## Project goals

-Although a visual project, the purpose is a familiarization with typescript and it's environment.
+Although a visual project, the purpose is a familiarization with typescript and its environment.
 As such, the priorities are:

-- Document the project and tools as starting point for future personal project: [typescript.md]
+- Document the project and tools as starting point for future personal project: [typescript.md](typescript.md)
  - Stick to typescript, avoid javascript where possible.
  - Apply coding best practices and conventions, notably:
     - Reference configuration of npm.
     - A popular linter configuration.
     - Unit tests.
  - Avoid libraries / third party dependencies doing too much heavy lifting (including build dependencies - but with exception to what is needed for a best-practice build)
- - Stick to popular tools, document tool selection and configuration: [environment.md]
+ - Stick to popular tools, document tool selection and configuration: [environment.md](environment.md)
     - VSCode
     - IDE plugins
     - Node / npm plugins

- > The remainder of this page documents the spriolateral curve context and software design.
+ > The remainder of this page documents the spriolateral curve context and the elicited software design.

-## Graphics
+## Spirolateral Curves

-This program generates *spirolateral curves*, which are a special case of *turtle graphics*.
+This program generates *spirolateral curves*, which can be generated using a *turtle geometry model*.

-### Turtle geometry
+### Turtle geometry model

 Imagine a turtle moving slowly forward, with a pen attached to its belly.
 Let's further consider that the turtle can only perform two actions: [^1]
  * Move straight forward, for a given distance.